1021 10th Street,

 No one has favorited this theater yet

-The Strand Theatre in Modesto opened in 1921, at a cost of $250,000.
-The theater had 1,800 seats, crystal chandeliers and murals in the lobby, rich carpets, a stage, orchestra pit, and a Wurlitzer pipe organ.
+The Strand Theatre in Modesto opened December 10, 1920 and was built at a cost of $250,000.
+The theatre had 1,800 seats, crystal chandeliers and murals in the lobby, rich carpets, a stage, orchestra pit, and a Wurlitzer pipe organ.

 Overzealous urban renewal leveled most of downtown Modesto, including both the Stand Theatre and the nearby Covell Theatre.
 Currently, there is a brand new Brenden Theatres 18 where the Strand Theatre used to stand.